Why The World Is Still Pumping So Much Oil Even As Demand Drops Away

 With the global economy in a pandemic-induced coma, the world just doesn't need a lot of oil.

-But oil's still flowing out of wells, and with nowhere else to go it's filling up the world's storage tanks.
+But oil is still flowing out of wells, and with nowhere else to go, it's filling up the world's storage tanks.
 The oversupply is so intense that this week U.S. oil prices briefly went negative.

 But why is that oil still flowing, anyway?
 Why don't producers turn off the spigot when demand falls?